view of lake dobbiaco in dolomites italy

 Hotel Rosengarten is a lovely family-run hotel just a few minutes walk from the centre of Dobbiaco and 5km from the slopes of San Candido.

 This three-star hotel has rooms decorated in wood in a typical South Tyrolean fashion.
 Some of them have balconies, and the higher-level ones even offer saunas, infrared rooms, or a jacuzzi in the room.
-The breakfast is cold cuts and sweet pastries, and you can go for a half board which would let you enjoy dishes from South Tyrol or Mediterranean cuisine!
+The breakfast is cold cuts and sweet pastries, and you can go for a half board.

 If skiing, exploring, or hiking the Dolomites on a budget while still being pampered is one of your goals, book Hotel Rosengarten!